vertexbz/imonk/README.md

 git clone ...
 ```

-### Display firmware
+### IMONK Display firmware

-Required only for the first time you need to flash the firmware manually.
+> For the first time only it is required to flash the firmware manually.

 * Connect display via usb-c
 * Enter the cloned copy of repository